SaveAFox Rescue

 SaveAFox Corporation, publicly known as SaveAFox Rescue, is a 501(c)(3) family owned nonprofit organization based in Lakeville, Minnesota that specializes in rescuing foxes from fur farms, pet surrenders, and illegal ownership situations.
 Founded in 2017 by wildlife rehabilitator Mikayla Raines, the organization focuses exclusively on captive-born, non-releasable wildlife.
-A second facility was opened in Lake County, Florida in 2020.
+A second facility was opened in Lake County, Florida in 2022.
 SaveAFox operates as a United States Department of Agriculture-, Department of Natural Resources-, and Fish and Wildlife Commission-licensed facility.

 The rescue has saved approximately 150 foxes from certain death and maintains significant public engagement through social media.
-The organization received a 3/4 star rating from Charity Navigator and operates under EIN 82-3454531.
+The organization received a 3-out-of-4 star rating from Charity Navigator and operates under EIN 82-3454531.

 History

 SaveAFox Corporation was founded in 2017 by Mikayla Raines, who began working with foxes over a decade prior.
 Raines developed her wildlife expertise through early exposure to wildlife rehabilitation alongside her mother, a licensed rehabilitator.
 At age 15, she bottle-fed her first fox, a gray fox kit, and later pursued licensing as a wildlife rehabilitator herself.
 Her transition from wild fox rehabilitation to domestic fox rescue occurred after taking in a tame pet fox, Fiasco, which introduced her to the distinct needs of captive-bred foxes.
 Raines posted images of Fiasco to Instagram, leading to SaveAFox gaining online fame.

 The organization achieved federal 501(c)(3) tax-exempt status and secured licensing from multiple regulatory agencies.
 SaveAFox maintains United States Department of Agriculture, Department of Natural Resources, and Fish and Wildlife Commission licenses, enabling legal operation as a wildlife facility.
 The rescue has maintained consistent operations since its founding, focusing primarily on foxes and mink from fur farmers and private owners.

-In 2020, a second facility was opened in Lake County, Florida after raising funds on GoFundMe.
+In 2022, a second facility was opened in Lake County, Florida after raising funds on GoFundMe.
 The organization has also appealed for other licensed sanctuaries to help with new arrivals.

 Ethan Frankamp, Mikayla's husband, announced on June 23, 2025, that Mikayla had died by suicide on June 20th, due to a combination of mental health issues and online harassment she faced in how SaveAFox was run.
 He said he would continue to run the organization, saying "I will not let Mikayla's light be extinguished, and I won't let negativity win, and I won't let her mission fall apart."
 A celebration of life for Raines was held on July 12, 2025 at the facility.